prathyusha756/Blockchain-stuff/README.md

 * The Bitcoin Bible - Benjamin Guttmann

-* Virtual Billions: The Genius, the Drug Lord, and the Ivy League Twins behind the Rise of Bitcoin
+* Virtual Billions: The Genius, the Drug Lord, and the Ivy League Twins behind the Rise of Bitcoin - Eric Geissinger

 * The Book of Satoshi - Paul Champagne